Ernesto Tomasini: Stage

-As avant-garde comedian and cabaret artist he has performed in theatres, museums, nightclubs and cultural institutes in fourteen countries around the world and has collaborated with artists as diverse as Stephen Montague, Ron Athey, Carlos Motta and with the Resonance Radio Orchestra.
+As avant-garde comedian and cabaret artist he has performed in theatres, museums, nightclubs and cultural institutes in 17 countries around the world and has collaborated with artists as diverse as Stephen Montague, Ron Athey, Carlos Motta and with the Resonance Radio Orchestra.

 Very active in the fashion world, Tomasini performed at the shows of hat designer Nasir Mazhar for the 2008 and 2009 London Fashion Week and for Carlo Volpi at Pitti Uomo 2017.

 Music

-For the past 15 years he has been lending his wide vocal range to experimental music, singing an eclectic repertoire written by him or for him by a multitude of musicians, and, in the process, becoming an international cult figure.
+For the past 18 years he has been lending his wide vocal range to experimental music, singing an eclectic repertoire written for him by a multitude of musicians, becoming an international cult figure.
 He also performs a more classical repertoire, often alongside opera stars, in opera houses and concert halls.
 A wide vocal range combined with his melodramatic delivery have interested the press: Frontiers magazine described him as "the most exciting and flamboyant personality to shake up the opera world since Klaus Nomi" and Italian newspaper La Repubblica called him a "prominent figure in avant-garde circuits with his seducing high voice reminiscent of those belonging to evirated singers".

-In June 2022 he was among the highlights of the Toscanini Festival in Parma and Reggio Emilia, singing Cabaret chansons from the early 20th Century, with soprano Hila Baggio, directed by Omer Meir Wellber.
-In 2020 he sang at the end of year concert of the Teatro Massimo in Palermo, also under the baton of maestro Wellber, alongside soprano Carmen Giannattasio and baritone Markus Werba.
-2020 also saw the release of a second compilation album by the Lacerba label in which Ernesto appears alongside Myss Keta, Federico Fiumani and others.
-He opens “Amour Braque“, Spiritual Front‘s 2018 album and live shows.
-The previous year he collaborated with producer Man Parrish on two records and performed his one man entertainment, “One Life To Live!“, at the National Theatres of Germany and Italy.